Photograph by Mindy Schauer / Digital First Media / Getty.

 The report demonstrates once again that it is only survivor advocacy and the presentation of evidence of abuse to U.S. law enforcement and the media that has forced the Vatican to act on the allegations – which were long available to both Pope Benedict and Pope Francis.

-This is why this morning, U.S. victims are calling for help from Catholic President-elect Joe Biden, releasing an open letter asking him to address this report and call upon the United States Conference of Catholic Bishops (USCCB) to release the names of all known sex offender clerics and their files at next week’s annual conference.
+This is why on November 10, 2020, U.S. victims called for help from Catholic President-elect Joe Biden, releasing an open letter asking him to address this report and call upon the United States Conference of Catholic Bishops (USCCB) to release the names of all known sex offender clerics and their files at next week’s annual conference.
 Additionally, survivors have demanded input in the selection of the next U.S. Ambassador to the Holy See as well as a commitment to convene a task force designed to investigate institutional sexual abuse and cover-up and eliminate inconsistencies in states’ approaches to the issue.

 In Biden’s first year as President, twenty states’ attorneys general are due to release reports detailing the abuse and cover-up in their respective states.
 This includes New York and New Jersey where McCarrick abused children and vulnerable adults.
 These dioceses were basically exonerated in the Vatican’s report.
 It is doubtful that the U.S. investigations will match the Vatican’s conclusions.